picu63/LabPRI/README.md

-My apps for tasks from subject designing web solutions
+My apps for tasks from subject designing web solutions - PRI